vascoLEI/web-page-paulo-azevedo-mobiliario/README.md

 ## About the Store

-**Paulo Azevedo Mobiliário** is a store in the furniture and mattress sector.
+**Paulo Azevedo Mobiliário** is a shop for furniture and mattresses.
-The store focuses on offering personalized service and custom-made solutions to satisfy each client’s needs.
+The store prides itself on personal service and custom solutions to fit each customer.

-This website was created to strengthen the store’s digital presence and offer customers an easier way to explore available products.
+The website was setup to better transfer the store's offline value online and make available products easier for searching by customers.

 ---